Alimony

 If the length of marriage is: less than 7 years it is generally considered short term; more than 7 but less than 17 it is a moderate term marriage and more than 17 it is a long term marriage as measured from the date of marriage to the filing of the dissolution petition.

-A long term marriage would be over 17 years in which case you may have to pay or receive if you requested permanent alimony until the receiving spouse dies; remarries or a substantial change occurs that would require in fairness for the payor to pay less such as:
+A long term marriage would be over 17 years in which case you may have to pay or receive if you requested permanent alimony until the receiving spouse dies; remarries or a substantial change occurs that would require in fairness for the payor to pay less.

 Relative income of the parties